Consensys/doc.rollups/docs/Reference/Configuration-File.md

 #### `capacity`

 Targeted capacity of the rollup to ensure memory is immediately allocated correctly.
 Can be changed after the rollup's creation.

 #### `depth`

-The depth of the rollup's merkle tree.
-The rollup's maximum capacity is 2<sup>depth</sup>.
+The depth of the rollup's Merkle tree.
+The rollup's maximum capacity is $2^\text{depth}$.
 The parameter cannot be changed after the rollup's creation.

 #### `thread_count`